plisdku/packaging_examples/extension_vanilla/README.md

 # Vanilla Extension Example

 Build and install a native C++ extension package and a normal Python package.
+Uses standard C extension stuff, no CMake.

 Make sure that `python setup.py sdist` puts everything where it belongs and it works on Linux.